What is a topical map?

 ↓

-Aliases: ["hip dysplasia in golden retrievers", "golden retriever hip problems", "CHD golden retriever"]
+Aliases: ["hip dysplasia in golden retrievers", "CHD golden retriever"]

 4 Classify each topic